tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ResponseResult
 - Preferred Label: Response.result
-- Definition: A ReportConcept to which controlled vocabulary Assertions about the result of the execution of the Specification of a DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which controlled vocabulary bdqffdq:Assertions about the result of the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept
-- Comments: For Validations, a ResponseResult may be COMPLIANT, or NOT_COMPLIANT.
-For a Measure, a ResponseResult object may be COMPLETE or NOT_COMPLETE.
-For an Issue, a ResponseResult may be IS_ISSUE, POTENTIAL_ISSUE, or NOT_ISSUE.
-See the bdq: vocabulary.
-Measures may also use a numeric data property.
-Amendments assert a string data property.
+- Comments: For a bdqffdq:Validation, a bdqffdq:ResponseResult may be bdqffdq:COMPLIANT, or bdqffdq:NOT_COMPLIANT.
+For a bdqffdq:Measure, a bdqffdq:ResponseResult object may be bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE.
+For a bdqffdq:Issue, a bdqffdq:ResponseResult may be bdqffdq:IS_ISSUE, bdqffdq:POTENTIAL_ISSUE, or bdqffdq:NOT_ISSUE.
+A bdqffdq:Measure may also use a numeric data property.
+A bdqffdq:Amendment asserts a string data property.
-The ResponseResult in bdqffdq is represented as a value or a result object for MeasureAsssertions, or just a result object for ValidationAssertions or just values for changes proposed in AmendmentAssertions.
+The bdqffdq:ResponseResult is represented as a value or a result object for bdqffdq:MeasureAsssertions, or just a result object for bdqffdq:ValidationAssertions or just values for changes proposed in bdqffdq:AmendmentAssertions.

 ********************